 Looking for a more environmentally friendly form of travel to Austria?
 The rail journey from London St Pancras International to Salzburg Hauptbahnhof takes from 11.5 hours.
 Book trains to Salzburg via the Trainline website.

 Salzburg’s railway station is a 25-minute walk from the city’s Altstadt district.
 Buses 5 and 6 depart from Südtiroler Platz next to the station and run towards the Altstadt.
-Fare and public transport ticket information is available via the Salzburger Verkehr website.
+Public transport ticket information and fare prices are available via the Salzburger Verkehr website.

 Hotels in Salzburg